 What is the best way to promote a boat rental business?

 Promoting a boat rental business is key to success.
-To start, upgrade your social media presence by creating accounts on popular platforms like Instagram, Facebook, and Twitter.
-Then, add your company to Google My Business and ask customers to leave reviews on sites such as Google and TripAdvisor to spread the word about your business.
-Additionally, keep your website fresh by writing blog posts and creating a lively presence on social media.
+Upgrade your social media presence by creating accounts on popular platforms like Instagram, Facebook, and Twitter.
+Then, add your company to Google My Business and ask customers to leave reviews on sites like Google and TripAdvisor to spread the word about your business.
+Keep your website fresh by writing blog posts and creating a lively presence on social media.
 You can even reach out to local media and invite them to feature your newly opened business.

 To attract more customers, create an SEO-optimized website that showcases your brand and services and lists your business through local tourism organizations and websites.
 Offer special deals like first-time discounts and partner with local attractions, restaurants, bars, and hotels to increase your reach.
 You can also collaborate with travel writers and social media influencers to share your brand with a larger audience.